Podde1/A-quantitative-model-for-human-neurovascular-coupling-with-translated-mechanisms-from-animals/README.md

 OptimizedParameters/ - best parameter sets found.

-Plotfunctions/ - the script that generates the figures presented in the manusscript is stored here.
+Plotfunctions/ - the script that generates the figures presented in the article is stored here.